 Chess at Three tells stories that transform the chess pieces into a memorable cast of characters.
-These characters have quirky qualities that help children understand how the chess pieces move.
+Our lessons have characters with quirky qualities that help children understand how the chess pieces move.

 Every Chess at Three lesson has a fun story that introduces children to important themes that go far beyond chess.
 Chess at Three students learn about sportsmanship, grit, and math, all through stories.

 Chess at Three has certified tutors that bring our fun story filled lessons right to your home in: New York, Los Angeles, Chicago, and Hong Kong.
 Click here to get a Chess at Three tutor in your home or school.

 Hundreds of pre-schools license Chess at Three’s online curriculum, reaching 1,000 of children each week.
 Click here to find more information about licensing our curriculum.

 Schools nationwide that teach our curriculum

 IMPROVES RETAIN TEST SCORES

 BOOSTS EMOTIONAL INTELLIGENCE

 From the blog